 Conceptually, it may be useful to think of cities and their surrounding rural areas as integrated systems.
 There are significant complementarities between town and country (see Chapter 9).
 Agricultural and raw materials grown and extracted in rural areas are inputs for urban industry.
 Although there is some urban agriculture, most food consumed in urban areas is grown in agricultural regions.
-Towns are needed to allow sufficient agglomeration economies, as well as economies of scale, to produce and exchange many Wage subsidy A government financial incentive to private employers to hire more workers, as through tax deductions for new job creation. goods and services that are needed in rural areas.
-In turn, when rural incomes grow, markets for urban manufactures expand.
+Towns are needed to allow sufficient agglomeration economies, as well as economies of scale, to produce and exchange many goods and services that are needed in rural areas.
+In turn, when rural incomes grow, markets for urban manufacturers expand.
 People come from their rural residences to work in the city by the day or the week.
 City residents temporarily migrate to nearby agricultural regions during peak planting and harvesting seasons.
-Thus rural-urban linkages are extensive.
+Thus, rural-urban linkages are extensive.
 And while investment in urban areas can accelerate migration to cities, investment in agriculture can raise productivity and incomes, making labor redundant, and also accelerate migration.
 As a result, for policy purposes, it may make a great deal of sense to take account of rural impacts when devising urban policies and vice versa.

 At the same time, as globalization proceeds (see Chapter 12), cities tend to trade more with other cities, often in distant parts of the world, and less with nearby rural areas.
 Moreover, cities generally get the upper hand when urban and rural areas are treated as a bloc, reinforcing urban bias.
 And rural hinterlands, far from significant cities and from the attention of distant governments, whether national or regional, often suffer from benign neglect at best and systematic exploitation at worst, such as forced sale of food at low prices.
-Thus rural areas need to retain their own autonomy, and poverty programs need to be tailored to the needs of rural citizens.
+Thus, rural areas need to retain their own autonomy, and poverty programs need to be tailored to the needs of rural citizens.

 Every effort must be made to broaden the economic base of the rural economy.
-The present unnecessary economic incentives for rural-urban migration must be minimized through creative and well-designed programs of integrated rural development.
+The present unnecessary economic incentives for rural-urban migration can be minimized through creative and well-designed programs of integrated rural development.
 These should focus on both farm and nonfarm income generation, employment growth, health care delivery, educational improvement, infrastructure development (electricity, water, roads, etc.), and the provision of other rural amenities.
 Successful rural development programs adapted to the socioeconomic and environmental needs of particular countries and regions seem to offer the only viable long-run solution to the problem of excessive rural-urban migration.